josep-pujol/fsfd-tasking/README.md

 - User access to the site with different permissions
 - Helper functions

-Automaic Tests to be implemented:
+Automatic Tests to be implemented:
 - Stripe payments
 - User registration process